seam-project-studios/osiris-ojs/readme.md

 ---

 ## Osiris API [src](https://github.com/seam-project-studios/osiris-ojs/blob/master/osiris.js)
+Osiris features the following configuration via the osiris object
+- `mode = 'development' or 'production'`, default development, development disabled ojs template caching and directs errors to the web browser.
+- `qMap = Object`, character mapping to html entities, used by q()
+- `templateMap = Object`, key/value pairs, key represent the name of the function added to the template scope and the value represents the path within ./src/

 Osiris exposes the following functions to the templates, as well as the default `print()` provided by OJS
 - `q: async? (str='')`, translates a strings HTML entities so it can be used within quoted attributes, returns a promise if given a promise
-- `snippet: async (filename, args)`, renders filename found in src/snippets/`filename`.ojs with the arguments provided as `args` to the template
-- `element: async (filename, args)`, renders filename found in src/elements/`filename`.ojs with the arguments provided as `args` to the template
 - `js: (str)`, bundles collections of Javascript for footer insertion
 - `css: (str)`, bundles collections of CSS for footer insertion
 - `bundleJs`, retrieves the JS bundle for output
 - `bundleCss`, retrieves the CSS bundle for output
 - `locals`, a persistant object that allows for a global namespace between template calls
-- `onClose: callback`, bind a function to this hook to be called when the connection is lost mid-template
+- `onClose: callback`, bind a function to this hook to be called when the connection is lost mid-template.
+Also available in ojs
+- `onError: callback(errorText)`, bind a function to handle errors.
+Also available in ojs
 ---

 ## Osiris express [src](https://github.com/seam-project-studios/osiris-ojs/blob/master/express.js)